Verification-First Principle

 What Verification-First Means for Suppliers in Agricultural Exports

-Verification-First protects suppliers from overcommitment and misalignment.
+Verification-First protects suppliers from entering execution without verified readiness.

 Readiness is valued over speed.
 Clarity is valued over optimism.